 How Wells are Created

-We no longer dig wells by hand, we now drill wells with machinery.
+In North America we rarely dig wells by hand, opting to drill wells with machinery.
 This allows us to go down to much greater depths.

-The casings for old wells used to be rocks and boulders, now we use fabricated casings of steel or plastic.
+The casings for old wells used to be made of rocks and boulders, now we use fabricated casings of steel or plastic.
 (Ours is actually concrete).

 Folklore Surrounding Wells